apache/cordova-plugin-inappbrowser/doc/index.md

 The InAppBrowser provides by default its own GUI controls for the user (back, forward, done).

+This plugin hooks `window.open`.

+Although `window.open` is in the global scope, InAppBrowser is not available until after the `deviceready` event.

+    document.addEventListener("deviceready", onDeviceReady, false);
+    function onDeviceReady() {
+        console.log("window.open works well");
+    }

 ## Installation

     cordova plugin add org.apache.cordova.inappbrowser